pgilstru/startup/README.md

 For this deliverable, the backend endpoints handle incoming list items and return the updated lists, overall supporting the functionality of the application as a whole.

+- [x] **Node.js/Express HTTP service** - Done!
+- [x] **Static Middleware for frontend** - Done!
+- [x] **Frontend Third Party Service endpoint** - The about page makes calls to a third party endpoint using fetch; requests are triggered by the React useEffect hook.
+It makes a call to `uselessfacts.jsph.pl` to get a random useless fact, and onoce the endpoint asynchronously returns, the React state variable is updated and the fact is displayed.
-- **Backend service endpoints**: Authenticates and manages user sessions, stored on the server.
-New users who register are securely stored on the server.
-Retrieves and manages list items and updates to the list.
+- [x] **Backend service endpoints**: Contains placeholders for authenticating and managing user sessions, stored on the server.
+Additionally contains placeholders for creating accounts and storing existing accounts on the server.
+Endpoints for retrieving and managing (deleting, adding, and updating) list items.
-- **API Frontend**: Utilize HTTP methods such as GET, POST, PUT, and DELETE to interact with the frontend.
+- [x] **Frontend service endpoint calls**: Utilize fetch requests to the service and useEffect hooks to reactively display the scores once loaded from the service.
+Additionally, utilized HTTP methods such as GET, POST, PUT, and DELETE.

 ## Database/Login Usage Specifics